|

 "Michael Clayton" in the Fall, and will probably get nominated, and Cheadle deserves the

-same honor.)
 For sheer joy of filmmaking and vision, Julian

 Schnabel's phenomenal "The Diving Bell and The Butterfly" was the ticket, and in